merely-useful/py-rse/index.md

 ### Exercise \@ref(scripting-ex-command-line) {-}

-Running Python statement directly from the command line is useful as a basic calculator and for simple string operations.
+Running a Python statement directly from the command line is useful as a basic calculator and for simple string operations, since these commands occur in one line of code.
-Since anything more complicated than that usually requires more than one statement, it is often convenient to separate commands with semi-colons, as in:
+More complicated commands will require multiple statements;
+when run using `python -c`,
+statements must be separated by semi-colons:

 ```python
 $ python -c "import math; print(math.log(123))"
 ```

+Multiple statements,
+therefore,
+quickly become more troublesome to run in this manner.

 ### Exercise \@ref(scripting-ex-glob-ls) {-}